Special Issues Arising when Taking Evidence from State Parties

 ‘Commentary on the revised text of the 2020 IBA Rules on the Taking of Evidence in International Arbitration’, IBA Task Force for the Revision of the IBA Rules on the Taking of Evidence in International Arbitration, January 2021, p.
 3.

-‘2.
-Commentary on the IBA Rules on Evidence, Preamble’ in Roman Mikhailovich Khodykin, Carol Mulcahy, et al., A Guide to the IBA Rules on the Taking of Evidence in International Arbitration (Oxford University Press, 2019), pp. 10–42.
+Roman Mikhailovich Khodykin and Carol Mulcahy, ‘2.
+Commentary on the IBA Rules on Evidence, Preamble’, A Guide to the IBA Rules on the Taking of Evidence in International Arbitration (Oxford University Press, 2019), pp. 10–42.

-‘Commentary on the revised text of the 2020 IBA Rules on the Taking of Evidence in International Arbitration’, IBA Task Force for the Revision of the IBA Rules on the Taking of Evidence in International Arbitration, January 2021, p.
+‘Commentary on the revised text of the 2020 IBA Rules on the Taking of Evidence in International Arbitration’, op. cit., p.
 5.

-‘Admissibility and Assessment of Evidence’ (Article 9) in Tobias Zuberbuehler, Dieter Hofmann, et al., IBA Rules of Evidence: Commentary on the IBA Rules on the Taking of Evidence in International Arbitration (Schulthess Juristische Medien AG, 2012), p.
-171.
+Tobias Zuberbuehler, et al.,‘Admissibility and Assessment of Evidence’ (Article 9), IBA Rules of Evidence: Commentary on the IBA Rules on the Taking of Evidence in International Arbitration (2nd edition, Schulthess Juristische Medien AG, 2022), p.
+207 et seq.

-Arbitration Rules of the Singapore International Arbitration Centre (6th Edition, 1 August 2016), Article 27(o).
+Investment Arbitration Rules of the Singapore International Arbitration Centre (1st edition, 1 January 2017), Article 24(o) and Arbitration Rules of the Singapore International Arbitration Centre (6th edition, 1 August 2016), Article 27(o).

 JAMS International Arbitration Rules and Procedures, 1 June 2021, Article 24.4; International Dispute Resolution Procedures of the International Centre for Dispute Resolution, 1 March 2021, Article 25.